 Syria has come under Egyptian controlclick to view Syria 1837AD

 The Zulu conquests are causing turmoil over a large part of south and central Africaclick to view Africa 1837AD

 Europe continues to be transformed by intellectual change and industrial expansionclick to view Europe 1837AD

-The British now control most of Indiaclick to view South Asia 1837AD
+The British empire now dominates most of India, marking the most radical change in the long history of the subcontinentclick to view India and South Asia 1837AD

 The past decades have seen the lands of the Ottoman empire experience renewed centralized rule, with the provincial elites in Syria and Iraq being brought firmly back under the authority of the sultan's government.
 Egypt is by now an independent kingdom.